-- IB\4.05 (please check web pages and further manual version for full characterization): While the exoplanet's flux rapidly drops towards wavelengths (note the log scale) shorter than about 4 microns, the atmospheric L-band closes at around 4.1 microns.
+-IB_4.05 was decommissioned due to a not recoverable defocus and therefore it is not offered in P87 and on.
+While the exoplanet's flux rapidly drops towards wavelengths (note the log scale) shorter than about 4 microns, the atmospheric L-band closes at around 4.1 microns.
 Hence an intermediate bandwidth filter with a bandpass around 4-4.1 micron is most effective for planet detection.
-There is a known defocus issue actually being worked out.
-The preliminary tests on this filter shows that, once focused, it transmists approximately 2 to 3 times more light than the NB\4.05.
+Please, use NB_4.05 instead.

-5.2 Imaging
+4.5 Imaging